Legal practitioner portal

 - Cairns Magistrates Court

-The pilot of the Registry Committal application process will commence on 27 September 2023.
+The pilot of the Registry Committal application process is now available for legal practitioners in these locations only.

-Practicing Lawyers will be able to create their law firm’s organisation and set up their profile from 13 September 2023 on the Legal Practitioner Portal.
-They can then invite legal practitioners to join their organisation and set up their profiles to use the Registry Committal application when it goes live.
+Practicing Lawyers can create their law firm’s organisation and set up their profile in the Legal Practitioner Portal.
+Staff can be invited to join their law firm’s organisation and use the Registry Committal application online form.